Marc Lainé / La Boutique Obscure

 In 2014, Marc wrote and directed Spleenorama, a richly imaginative musical play which tells the break-up of a rock band and their reunion at the group leader’s funeral.
 The music was composed and interpreted by Bertrand Belin.
 This play then toured in several cities in France, and ran for twenty-two nights at the Théâtre de la Bastille in the fall of 2014.

 Marc Lainé’s latest show, Vanishing Point: les deux voyages de Suzanne W, is an imaginary road trip in Canada’s Far North, with the musical collaboration of Moriarty.
 It was performed at the Théâtre National de Chaillot for an eighteen night run before going on an “international tour” at Espace Go in Montreal for one and a half month.
 The show won two Critics’ Choice awards and ran for three consecutive years.

-The text of Spleenorama and Vanishing Point are published by Actes Sud.
+The text of Spleenorama and Vanishing Point, as well as HUNTER, are published by Actes Sud.

 His company, “La Boutique Obscure”, is currently associated to the Scène Nationale 61 (Alençon/Flers) and supported by the Region Normandie.

 Administration, production : Clémence Huckel